Haya bint Saad Al Sudairi

 Haya bint Saad Al Sudairi (هيا بنت سعد السديري Hayā bint Saʿad Āl Sudayrī; 1913 – 18 April 2003) was one of the spouses of King Abdulaziz of Saudi Arabia.
 She was a member of the powerful Sudairi family.
 Her elder sister, Al Jawhara bint Saad, married Abdulaziz and had three sons and a daughter with him.
 Following the death of Al Jawhara in 1927, Haya married Abdulaziz.
 Their marriage also produced three sons and two daughters: Princess Hessa, Princess Meshail, Prince Badr, Prince Abdul Majid and Prince Abdul Illah.

-On 7 February 1999 as part of the centennial celebrations of Riyadh's capture by Abdulaziz an interview with Haya bint Saad was published in Al Jazirah, a Saudi Arabian newspaper.
+On 7 February 1999 as part of the centennial celebrations of Riyadh's capture by King Abdulaziz an interview with Haya bint Saad was published in Al Jazirah, a Saudi Arabian newspaper.
 She argued "whatever has been and will be said about the King [Abdulaziz] cannot reflect the [whole] truth."

 Haya bint Saad died at age 90 in Riyadh on 18 April 2003.
 She was buried in the Al Oud cemetery there.